 Due to its robust intellect and work ethic, German Shepherd Dog was developed to help the police, soldiers as well as workers and farm laborers.

-German governance started its training for security purpose in 1901.
+German governance started its training for security purposes in 1901.
 Afterward, Americans also preferred it for their security issues; that’s why brought in to their home in 1907.

 Some different names call it in different regions as: